We’re all familiar with the ritual: rinse, lather, and repeat.

 Usage Rate: 5-40%

-In cosmetic science this would be described as having a flash foam, it bubbles up quickly but soon dissipates; Think bubble bath formulas, where the cleansing is secondary to the bubbles.
+In cosmetic science, this would be described as having a “flash foam”; it bubbles up quickly, but soon dissipates.
+Think of bubble bath formulae, where the cleansing is secondary to the bubbles.

 Description: Coco Betaine is one of the most popular surfactants used in skin care today.

-It is naturally derived from coconut and is a high foaming surfactant; Because of its flash foam capabilities, many cosmetic chemists see it as an in-superior surfactant.
+It is naturally derived from coconut and is a high-foaming surfactant.
+Because of its flash foam capabilities, many cosmetic chemists see it as an inferior surfactant.